ideal-lab5/etf-sdk/crypto/src/dleq/README.md

-# Chaum-Pedersen NIZKP
+# DLEQ Proofs

-DLEQ proof and verification lib.
+DLEQ proof and verification lib, currently over BLS12-381 only.

+Use at your own risk.

+## TODOs

+- [ ] make curve generic
+- [ ] benchmarking

 ## License
 GPLv3.0